13 Best Budget-Friendly Hotels In San Diego (An Instagram Tour)

 Location: Old Town

 The Old Town Inn is actually a AAA Two-Diamond property with consistently good reviews, despite an unusual location near the freeway.
 It’s a 10-minute walk to the sights in Old Town San Diego, a popular spot for margaritas and experiencing the birthplace of California.
 This also means it’s just a 10-minute drive from the airport.
 Rates include a complimentary deluxe continental breakfast, free internet, free parking, DVD players in all rooms and free movies.
 They offer extended stays and even a jacuzzi suite (pictured above).
-Amenities include an outdoor pool with a BBQ.Book Now
+Amenities include an outdoor pool with a BBQ.Book on Booking.com

 Lafayette Hotel, Swim Club & Bungalows